19 Surprising Facts About Chinese Food You Never Knew

 #10 Century Eggs Aren't 100 Years Old

-A delicacy involving preserving duck, chicken, or quail eggs in a curing mixture for a long period of time, often several weeks to months.
-The curing mixture commonly consists ingredients such as clay, ash, salt, quicklime, and rice husks.
-The end result is a jelly-like texture, and a unique salty and strong flavour.
+Despite the name, century eggs are not actually 100 years old.
+They are a delicacy involving preserving duck, chicken, or quail eggs in a curing mixture for several weeks to months.
+The curing mixture commonly consists of ingredients such as clay, ash, salt, quicklime, and rice husks.
+The process transforms the eggs into a jelly-like texture with a unique salty and strong flavour.

 #11 Hot Pot Is Over 1,000 Years Old